beothorn/javaflame/README.md

 # What is this for?

 This is mainly a debugging tool.
 The motivation behind it is to have a quick way to get a glimpse of how some logic is handled by looking at the values that are passed around between functions.
+It is specially nice to use together with your automated tests.

 # Is this a profiler?